gleam-lang/awesome-gleam/README.md

 For a full list of packages check out [**the Gleam package index**](https://packages.gleam.run/).

 Have a Gleam project to share with the world?
-Run `gleam run`, assign a category for it in `packages/NAME.toml`, and run `gleam run` again.
+Add a file in `packages/` and run `gleam run`.

 Looking for something to build?
 Check out [the suggestions list][suggestions].